finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Syntax

-The definition of a namespace starts with the `namespace` keyword, followed by the location of the namespace in the directory structure. :
+The definition of a namespace starts with the `namespace` keyword, followed by the location of the namespace in the directory structure:

 ```
 namespace cdm.product.common